hydrojs/karma-hydro/README.md

 };
 ```

-In most of the cases you might want to defer the hydro setup, because you karma
+In most of the cases you might want to defer the hydro setup, because you want karma
-to include your plugins as script tags, require plugins manually or what have you.
+to include your plugins, prepare the environment manually or what have you.

 Hydro will set itself up with karma, but it won't call the `setup` method so you
 can do it yourself later on.